 Choose Project | Options from the main menu to open the Project Options dialog.

-Switch to the Path and Defines category and examine the Library Path.
+Switch to the Directories and Conditionals category and examine the Library path.
 If the path contains the $(BDS)\lib\release folder, replace it with $(BDS)\lib\debug:

-It is recommended that you turn off the Build with runtime packages option in the Packages settings group:
+It is recommended that you turn off the Build with runtime packages option in the Packages category:

 If this property is checked, C++Builder creates Borland package library (.bpl) files when compiling the application.
 TestComplete cannot access debug information in these files and some controls.
 If this property is unchecked, all information is included in a single executable and can be accessed by TestComplete.
 For more information about runtime packeges, see About Runtime Packages.

 If, for some reason, you cannot turn off the Build with runtime packages option, TestComplete may not be able to get access to the application's internal methods and properties.
 To resolve the problem, enable the Read debug information for statically linked libraries project option in TestComplete.

 Once you have completed these steps, click OK to save the changes and close the Project Options dialog.

 |Note:||C++Builder debug information is stored in .tds files.
 Make sure that the generated .tds files reside in the same folders as the appropriate modules of the application under test, otherwise the Debug Info Agent™ will not be able to access application internals.|